snieda/tsl2nano/tsl2.nano.h5/src/resources/readme.txt

 css:
 ==============
-holding optional styling file 'meta-frame.html' and it's contents.
+holding optional styling file 'meta-frame.html' and it's contents. not esed by default!

 generated-src:
 ==============